 Special Bonds were a retail instrument issued on tap with an original maturity of around 7.5 years.
 There were numerous series of Special Bonds, each with different interest rates and maturity dates.
 A feature of Special Bonds was that the interest rate paid to investors stepped up over time until the maturity date.
 The face value of the instrument repaid to investors increased over time to a maximum of 103 per cent of the par value.
 Special Bonds were issued between 1959 and 1976.
 They were the forerunner of the Australian Savings Bond.

 Stock with no fixed date of maturity issued by the New South Wales, Victorian and South Australian Governments prior to 1 January 1924.
 Under the Financial Agreement Act 1994, Tax Free Stock is administered by the Australian Government on behalf of State governments.

 Treasury Adjustable Rate Bond (TAB)

 A medium-term debt security issued by the Australian Government from 1994 to 1997 that carried an interest rate adjusted quarterly in line with movements in the bank bill swap reference mid-rate, payable on the face value of the security.
 TABs were repayable at face value on maturity.

 War Savings Certificates (WSC)

-War Savings Certificates were securities issued by the Australian Government in bearer form to raise funds during the World Wars.
-The securities had maturities ranging from 3 to 10 years in the case of the First World War and 5 to 7 years in the case of the Second World War.
+War Savings Certificates were securities issued by the Australian Government in bearer form to raise funds during both World Wars.
+The securities had maturities ranging from 3 to 10 years in the case of World War I, and 5 to 7 years in the case of World War II.
 Certificates were issued at a discount, with interest being incorporated in the face value of the certificate payable at maturity.
-All outstanding War Savings Certificates War Savings Certificates are now overdue securities.
+All outstanding War Savings Certificates are now overdue securities.